Welcome to today's edition of the Rush 24-7 podcast.

 However, the rumor is poised to become fact.

-I'm reading verbatim from this convoluted absolutely incompetent piece.
+I'm reading verbatim from this convoluted, absolutely incompetent piece.

-The troubling question for companies hoping to drill is what To do with the oil after they get it out of the ground.
+The troubling question for companies hoping to drill is what to do with the oil after they get it out of the ground.

-Cuba has limited ability to reform.
+Cuba has limited ability to ref.

 What in the hell?

-The troubling question for companies hoping to drill is what to do with it after they get it.
+The troubling question for companies hoping to drill is what to do with it after they get it?

 I think this person works for me.